tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

 ..  function:: vshard.router.master_search_wakeup()

     :ref:`Automated master discovery <cfg_basic-master>` works in its own fiber on a router, which is activated only if at least one replica set is configured to look for the master (the ``master`` parameter is set to ``auto``).
     The fiber wakes up within a certain period.
 But it is possible to wake it up on demand by using this function.

-    To wake the fiber up manually can be useful in speeding up tests for changing the master.
+    Manual fiber wakeup can help speed up tests for master change.
-    Another use case is when you in the router console and do some actions on the router.
+    Another use case is performing some actions with a router in the router console.

-    It does nothing if the master search is not :ref:`configured <cfg_basic-master>` for any replica set.
+    The function does nothing if master search is not :ref:`configured <cfg_basic-master>` for any replica set.

     :return: none